A Week-long Training Experience for Teachers

 Hearty vegetarian lunches are included in the course fee.

-If you do not currently have a Permaculture Design Course (PDC) certificate, or have not completed a 2-day/12-hour equivalent of an Introduction to Permaculture, we require that you take this into immediately prior to the full course.
+If you do not currently have a Permaculture Design Course (PDC) certificate, or have not completed a 2-day/12-hour equivalent of an Introduction to Permaculture, we require that you take an intro prior to the full course.
 Choose this option to purchase both the Intro (9am-4pm Sat and Sun) and the full course (Sun 5-8pm, Mon - Sat 9am-5pm).